erikxcore/port-redesign/README.md

-Portfolio redesign based on Materialize, AngularJS using an external Ghost/Node blog
+Portfolio redesign based on Materialize CSS framework and AngularJS using an external Ghost/Node blog hosted externally.
+Built with Grunt, SASS, Compass, Bower, and NPM.